Homepage > Education and Learning > Schools > Find a School > School Search

 The provision for all our pupils, including those with SEND is closely monitored to ensure it is effective.
 This is carried out by Subject Leads, Phase Leads, Inclusion Leads and Co-Head Teachers.

-For our pupils who find learning more difficult, an Individual Learning Plan (ILP) will be put in place by class teacher, with the support of the SENCo.
+For our pupils who find learning more difficult, an Individual Learning Plan (ILP) will be put in place by class teacher, with the support of the Inclusion Lead.
 These are updated at least termly, and are shared with parents/carers and pupils.

 Keeping students safe & supporting wellbeing